GLOBAL MARKETS-World stocks jump as Bank of Japan rate goes sub-zero

 The dollar index, tracking the dollar against a

-Oil hit $35 a barrel, marking a gain of about 25 percent
+Oil rose to $35 a barrel, a gain of about 25 percent from

 deal between major exporters to cut production could help reduce